KSZO Ostrowiec Świętokrzyski: League history

-2020–21 Ostrowiec Świętokrzyski season
+2020–21 KSZO season

 Fans

 Although KSZO supporters' nickname is Świętokrzyscy Rozbójnicy, i.e. the Holy Cross (a reference to the Świętokrzyskie Voivodeship) Reavers, they are known for outstanding atmosphere and high attendance during the matches.

 KSZO fans have a fellowship with fans of Lech Poznań (since 1992) and Arka Gdynia (since 2004).
 There are good relations with fans of Wisła Sandomierz and Powiślanka Lipsko.
 They used have friendships with Stal Sanok and Slovan Liberec.

 Their biggest rivals are regional opponents Korona Kielce with whom they contest the Holy Cross Province derby.
 Other rivals include Hutnik Nowa Huta and Stal Stalowa Wola with whom they contest the steelworks derbies They also have a strong dislike of Radomiak Radom.